An adaptive strategy for sequential designs of multilevel computer experiments: Numerical examples

-The mean predictions with the budget $1150$ are illustrated in Figure \ref{figure_bump_2}.
-MLASCE with varied smoothness captures well the rough movements of $\xi_{5}$, $\xi_{4}$ and $\xi_{3}$ though $\xi_{2}$ is evaluated as the less important factor due to its small effect (The numbers of samples are plotted in Figure \ref{data_imp_bump_2}).
+The numbers of samples are plotted in Figure \ref{data_imp_bump_2}.
 MLASCE with Mat\'ern kernel $\nu_{l} = 2.5$ still mimics the overall movements but gives the slightly less efficient result.
-The autoregressive co-kriging \citep{le2014recursive} has difficulty in capturing non-smooth movements although relatively large amount of samples is prepared for every level (Figure \ref{data_imp_bump_2}).
-The emulator of \cite{le2014recursive} with Gaussian kernels produces strange kinky movements around the points where $\xi_{i}(x)$ lies and their method with Mat\'ern kernel $\nu_{l} = 2.5$ also has difficulty in approximating the true function.
-Due to the inefficient specification of the multi-fidelity modelling, the strategy by \cite{le2015cokriging} does not provide efficient emulators if the budget is limited.
+The autoregressive co-kriging \citep{le2014recursive} has difficulty in capturing the less smooth movements of $\xi_{5}$, $\xi_{4}$ and $\xi_{3}$, although relatively a large amount of samples is prepared for every level (Figure \ref{data_imp_bump_2}).
+The emulator of \cite{le2014recursive} with Gaussian kernels produces some kinks around the points where $\xi_{i}(x)$ lies and their method with Mat\'ern kernel $\nu_{l} = 2.5$ also has difficulty in approximating the true function.
+Due to the relatively inefficient specification of the multi-fidelity modeling, the strategy by \cite{le2015cokriging} does not provide efficient emulators if the budget is limited.
 Moreover, even if the budget is rich enough, numerical difficulty may emerge due to too many samples from cheap simulations.
 This is because their strategy of sequential design emphasizes low-fidelity simulations too much as the improvements from simulators are directly weighted with corresponding computational costs.
-In this setting, the computational costs increase at an exponential rate (the most expensive simulation is 256 times more expensive than the cheapest) hence applying their strategy directly could be problematic.
+In this setting, the computational costs increase at an exponential rate (the most expensive simulation is 256 times more expensive than the cheapest) hence applying directly their strategy could be problematic.
+NARGP produces unreliable results again, potentially due to the lack of an efficient framework of the experimental design.

-These results show that an emulator by MLASCE with flexible choice of small smoothness parameters performs better than the one with fixed and overly smooth kernels.
-More importantly, autoregressive co-kriging with Gaussian kernels may result in poor performance if the target is non-smooth.
-Besides, even if the kernel is not so smooth, it may still have difficulty in mimicking non-smooth behaviors.
+These results show that an emulator by MLASCE with a flexible choice of small smoothness parameters performs better than the one with fixed and overly smooth kernels.
+More importantly, autoregressive co-kriging with Gaussian kernels may result in poor performance if the target is not very smooth.
+Besides, even if the kernel is not so smooth, it may still have difficulty in mimicking low-smooth behaviors.
 The comparison of these emulators in terms of $L^{2}$ error is illustrated in Figure \ref{bump2_L2}.
+To show the robustness of MLASCE, we prepare the box plots of the $L^{2}$ errors of MLASCE in this numerical examples (Figure \ref{boxplot_flex} and \ref{boxplot_fix}).
+Although the variations of the $L^{2}$ error are relatively large when the budget is more constrained, the predictive accuracy of MLASCE seems stable.